Neurovascular surgery and intervention

 - Neurovascular secretary to consultants 0151 556 3352

-The neurovascular service treats intracranial conditions involving diseases of cerebral blood vessels.
-The team predominantly treat acute as well as elective patients.
-The greatest proportion of the service is treating patients with acute sub-arachnoid haemorrhage from ruptured aneurysms.
+The neurovascular surgery and intervention service treats intracranial conditions involving diseases of cerebral blood vessels.
+The team predominantly treats acute patients, but also treats elective patients.
+The greatest proportion of the service is treating patients with acute sub-arachnoid haemorrhages from ruptured aneurysms.

-Support is also provided to Alder Hey (such conditions being very rare in children).
+Support is also provided to Alder Hey (such conditions are very rare in children).

-The service consists of neurosurgeons, neuro-interventional neuroradiology consultants, neurovascular secretary, specialist radiographers, the theatres dept., an advanced nurse practitioner and Nurse Specialists.
+The service consists of neurosurgeons, neuro-interventional neuroradiology consultants, neurovascular secretary, specialist radiographers, Theatres Department, an advanced nurse practitioner and nurse specialists.

-Patient management and care is a multidisciplinary approach with a weekly multidisplinary team (MDT) meeting, which can be requested/accessed by discussing with the medical team.
+Patient management and care is a multidisciplinary approach with a weekly multidisciplinary team (MDT) meeting, which can be requested/accessed by discussing with the medical team.

 The neurovascular neurology service can also be closely involved in cases where surgery isn’t required.